Code-From-Anywhere/course/docs/about.md

 - Potential to grow using open source and work with our clients
 - A great group of people that love coding and freedom to do it from anywhere!

+## Bootcamp

+Do you really want to kickstart your developer career?
+I'm accepting applications into our bootcamp.
+Once we have at least 10 applications, it will get started.
+This boot camp teaches you this course and guides you through making your first full stack app.
+We'll have video meetings twice a day, you'll get a study buddy, and you'll join a group of 5-10 people doing this bootcamp, so you can keep each other motivated.

+Please note that a regular bootcamp easily takes **3 months**.
+Our bootcamp can be done in under **a month** of full-time or 2-3 months part-time, and is **completely free** (for now).

 ## What's Code From Anywhere?

 We're a software development agency with developers from all over the world.
 We decided to build a course to share the way we work and make full-stack apps super quickly.